wilmsn/BMX/README.md

 Autodetect for I2C Adress

 I made this library for my nodes.
 It has only fixed settings.
-The settings can be changed in the header  file (this file)
+The settings can be changed in the header file